intel-secl/skc-tools/SKC_Product_Guide.md

 ##  Installing the SGX Hub

-**Note:** The SGX Hub is only required to integrate Intel® SecL with third-party scheduler services, such as OpenStack Nova or Kubernetes.
+**Note:** The SGX Integration Hub is only required to integrate Intel® SecL with third-party scheduler services, such as OpenStack Nova or Kubernetes.
 The Hub is not required for usage models that do not require Intel® SecL security attributes to be pushed to an integration endpoint.

 ### Required For

-The SGX Hub is REQUIRED for the following use case.
+The SGX Integration Hub is REQUIRED for the following use case.

 Orchestration or other integration support.